yasufadhili/jawt/jawt-docs/docs/jml/index.md

 ## TypeScript Integration

-JML seamlessly integrates with TypeScript through the script import system.
-Write your dynamic functionality in TypeScript and import it directly into your JML components:
+This is where JML really shines.
+You can write complex logic in TypeScript and use it right inside your components.

 ```typescript
 // scripts/counter.ts